tylerjacobpohlman/JavaFX_Register_Application/README.md

 Double-click on the instance and type in the root password you made at setup.
 Then, simply click **ok**.
 ![MYSQL_Workbench_2.png](Setup%20Images/MYSQL_Workbench_2.png)

-You should now be on a screen which looks like the following:
+You should now be on a screen that looks like the following:
 ![MYSQL_Workbench_3.png](Setup%20Images/MYSQL_Workbench_3.png)

 Now click the folder icon in the top right corner to find an SQL script to run.
 Simply navigate to the cloned project